menu

 Car Ownership

-American households most often have a car, and regularly they have two or three.
-But households in the Sunset Park South neighborhood buck this trend.
-69.1% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 99.6% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Sunset Park South neighborhood have a highly unusual car ownership.
+72.7% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 99.7% of U.S. neighborhoods.

 Real Estate